 |Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

-Using Internal and External Loci Models to Treat Chinese and Native American Clients
+Loci of Control in Chinese and Native American Clients

 Read content below or listen to audio.

 Left click audio track to Listen; Right click to "Save..." mp3